 I am born in Australia/overseas and I never had a Bangladeshi passport.
 My parents (both or one) are from Bangladesh and hold Bangladeshi NID/digital birth certificate.
 Can I apply for Bangladesh e-passport?

-Yes, children born to Bangladeshi parents are eligible for e-Passport.
-In this case, applicants must obtain Bangladeshi digital birth certificate and provide parent’s proof of Bangladeshi identity documents.
-You must comply with other requirements to get an e-passport.
-Please see detail requirements on the Consulate’s website.
+Yes, children born to Bangladeshi parents qualify for an e-Passport.
+For this, applicants need to obtain a Bangladeshi digital birth certificate and submit the proof of their parents’ Bangladeshi identity.
+It’s essential to fulfill other criteria for obtaining an e-passport.
+For detailed requirements, please visit to the Consulate’s website.

 I have the validity of MRP passports for more than 1 year.
 Can I apply for e-Passport now?